funmbia/Save-Password-Tester/README.md

 # Save-Password-Tester

-This webpage classifies your password into one of 6 tiers [0, 5].
+This webpage classifies the user's password into one of 6 tiers [0, 5].
-      </br>If you get a low tier, don't worry!
+      </br> Classification is based on features like commonality, ordering, uniqueness, length, etc...
-      </br>Follow the suggestions and you'll be at tier 5 before you know it.
+      </br> Users can follow the suggestions to go quickly from a low tier to tier 5.
-      </br>Or have a 5-tier password generated for you!
+      </br> Or have a 5-tier password generated.
+Done either via random generation or user response to personal questions.

 To be added:  </br>
 Dictionary API for random password generation  </br>